tldr-pages/tldr/pages/common/act.md

 `act -v`

-- Run a specific [W]orkflow with the "push" event:
+- Run a specific [W]orkflow with the push event:

 `act push -W {{path/to/workflow}}`